Editor’s Note: This marketing infographic is part of our 25 part series.

-Now when it comes to your product descriptions (the text that accompanies your product in your shopping feed), you have quite the character space to use, but you won’t need it all.
+When it comes to the descriptions that accompany products in your shopping feed, you have quite a bit of character space to use.
+But you won’t need it all.

-Use the product description to your advantage by sharing the features and highlights of the product.
-According to Shopify, these can include:
+Use the product description to share the features and highlights of the product.
+According to Shopify, this includes:

-- Front load the important information in the product description.
+- Front loading the important information in the product description.
 Use the first two sentences to include the most important info for the product.

-- Use different keywords here without keyword stuffing.
+- Using different keywords here without keyword stuffing.
 This will help Google know what you should show up for.